QUICK START GUIDE FOR BEGINNERS

 Players start with 20 life.

-If your commander goes to the graveyard or exile, you can choose to put it back to the command zone after it ends up there.
-If your commander would go to your hand or to your library from anywhere, you can send it back to the command zone instead.
+If your commander goes to the graveyard, exile, your hand or your library, you can choose to put it back to the command zone after it ends up there.
 But you can also choose to let it go to the zone it would normally go.

 If you ever need more information, you can look out for those items on our website: